What the eye don’t see the chef gets away with

 A different shade of this hue hails from the world of contract negotiation and is as good a practical justification for plain English as I know.
 The beauty of vague generalities: they hide a multitude of ostensibly odious particularities.

-Let us say your opposing legal eagle has, in his repertoire, an automatic, reflexive aversion to the idea that one’s affiliates may somehow be involved in your provision of contractual services, notwithstanding the obvious truth that, in a world of finance across borders whose perimeters parochial authorities defend with stringent demands of local fealty, the involvement of one’s local affiliates follows as certainly as night does day.
-Be that as it may, this fellow objects to it, and will rail against it with all his might if given the opportunity.
+Let us say your opposing legal eagle has, in her repertoire, an automatic, reflexive aversion to the idea that one’s affiliates may somehow be involved in your provision of contractual services, notwithstanding the obvious truth that, in a world of finance across borders whose perimeters parochial authorities defend with stringent demands of local fealty, the involvement of one’s local affiliates follows as certainly as night does day.
+Be that as it may, this fellow objects to it, and will rail against it with all her might if given the opportunity.

 If you say, for example: